-How Are We Delivering This in Somerset - Somerset is in a strong position, as Fit for My Future has been built on for years.
+How Are We Delivering This in Somerset - We are in a strong position here in Somerset, as we have been building on Fit for My Future for years.
 SCC and the Somerset ICB are working jointly to prepare the strategy, with a cross-system stakeholder working group taking the strategy forward.

-Development of Fit for My Future - This has utilised learning from Covid, changed from adults only to all ages, and is based around community models of care.
+Development of Fit for My Future - This has utilised learning from Covid, changed its focus from adults only to all ages, and is based around community models of care.
 There has been the development of new models regarding mental health and out-of-hospital care, as well as consultation with the public on service changes.

-Our Somerset ICS Vision and Strategy - The aim is for the people of Somerset to live healthy independent lives, supported by thriving communities with easy access to high-quality, efficient public services.
+Our Somerset ICS Vision and Strategy - We want the people of Somerset to live healthy independent lives, supported by thriving communities with easy access to high-quality, efficient public services.